section-engineering-education/engineering-education/cv_lines.md

 We will use a method called [Canny edge detection](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_imgproc/py_canny/py_canny.html).
 Without going into depth here's a quick summary of how it works
 1. Apply a [gaussian filter](https://en.wikipedia.org/wiki/Gaussian_filter) to smooth the image.
-2. Fing the norm of the [gradient](https://en.wikipedia.org/wiki/Image_gradient) at each pixel (this will give us a [rough edge image](https://en.wikipedia.org/wiki/Sobel_operator)).
+2. Fing the norm of the [gradient](https://en.wikipedia.org/wiki/Image_gradient) at each pixel (this will give us an [image with emphasized edges](https://en.wikipedia.org/wiki/Sobel_operator#/media/File:Valve_sobel_(3).PNG)).
-3. edges that form lines/curves with gradient norm above a threshold are thinned to one pixel in width.
+3. Edges that form lines/curves with gradient norm above a threshold are thinned to one pixel in width.
 4. Connect weak edges to strong edges and remove unconnected weak edges ([Hysteresis](https://en.wikipedia.org/wiki/Hysteresis)).

 Let's see how this works in action.